Magnetism and electromagnetism – summary

 8. What is the phenomenon of electromagnetic induction?

-9. Describe the operation of the transformertransformertransformer.
+9. Describe the operation of the transformertransformer.

 A transformer is a device used to transfer the energy of an alternating current.
 With it, you can increase or decrease the electrical voltage of the induced current.
 It is built from the primary and secondary windings, which are placed on a common ferromagnetic core.
 The flow of alternating current in the primary winding induces current flow in the secondary winding.
 This is possible due to the phenomenon of electromagnetic induction.

-The electromagnetic wave is a disturbancedisturbancedisturbance of the electromagnetic field propagating in space.
+The electromagnetic wave is a disturbancedisturbance of the electromagnetic field propagating in space.
 The properties of an electromagnetic wave depend on the wavelength.
 We distinguish radio waves, microwaves, infrared radiation, visible light, ultraviolet radiation, X‑rays and gamma rays.
 Electromagnetic waves propagate in a vacuum at 300000 .

 The larger the wavelength, the lower its frequency, i.e. the wavelength and frequency are inversely proportional to each other.